Director, Center for Teaching and Learning

 Deploying iPads as Exploratory Learning Devices – A session at the ELI Annual Meeting, February 16, 2011, Washington, DC.

 A case study: “Online Core in Clinical Research at Duke University School of Medicine” at 24th Annual Conference on Distance Teaching & Learning, August 5-8, 2008, in Madison, Wisconsin.

 Online Core in Clinical Research (OCCR): Initial Design, Ongoing Development, and Improvement, at the E-Learn (Association for the Advancement of Computers in Education) – 11th International Annual Conference, Oct.
 13-17, 2006, Honolulu, Hawaii.

-Prior to joining Duke University, Haiyan worked at Morehead State University, KY- as an adjunct faculty member taught face-to-face and online courses; meanwhile as a Teaching and Learning Training Coordinator, provided training and supporting faculty in teaching effectiveness.
+Prior to taking on her role at Duke Kunshan University in January 2018, Haiyan was a Teaching Consultant in Duke Learning Innovation.
+Prior to joining Duke University, she worked at Morehead State University, KY as an adjunct faculty member, where she taught face-to-face and online courses; meanwhile, as a Teaching and Learning Training Coordinator, she provided training and support to faculty in teaching effectiveness.
 Before that, she worked at several universities as a librarian.
-She holds M.Ed in Instructional Technology, Department of Curriculum and Instruction, College of Education, East Tennessee State University, USA, and MS in Library Information Science from School of Information Management, Nanjing University, China.
+She holds an M.Ed in Curriculum and Instructional Design from the College of Education, East Tennessee State University, the USA, and an M.S in Library Information Science from the School of Information Management, Nanjing University, China.